Have a Question

 – Pay $1 upgrade for crossing each county line on SunRail (if necessary)

-The Florida Department of Transportation is managing SunRail and contracting the operations and maintenance work to private companies.
+The Florida Department of Transportation manages SunRail and contracts the operations and maintenance work to private companies.
 Those companies are responsible for hiring their staff and any potential subcontractors.
-At present, Bombardier Transportation is responsible for the operations and maintenance of SunRail.
-SunRail expansions are planned to begin construction on Phase 2 South in late 2015, and Phase 2 North in 2016, and links to those contractors selected to perform that work will be posted here.
-Please contact each company directly to inquire about jobs, contracting opportunities and hiring processes.
+Please contact each company directly to inquire about jobs, contracting opportunities and hiring processes, or visit https://corporate.sunrail.com/about-sunrail/employment/

 How far does SunRail travel?

-SunRail currently operates in Volusia, Seminole, and Orange Counties in Central Florida.
-Our northernmost SunRail station is located in DeBary in Volusia County, and the southernmost SunRail station is located on Sand Lake Road, a few miles west of the Orlando International Airport.
-When Phase 2 of the SunRail project is completed, SunRail will be extended north to DeLand in Volusia County and south to the Poinciana area, through Kissimmee in Osceola County.
+SunRail currently operates in Volusia, Seminole, Orange and Oceola counties in Central Florida.
+Our northernmost SunRail station is located in DeBary in Volusia County, and the southernmost SunRail station is located in Poinciana, south of Kissimmee in Osceola County.

 How do I report a problem with the Wi-Fi on the train?